CODARcode/cheetah/docs/draft/README.md

   ADIOS2 shields a user from I/O details.
 Without recompiling a program, in `adios2.xml` one can specify that output/input is written/read to/from a file or network socket, whether a producer should wait for a certain number of reads by consumers or discard data after some timeout if consumers cannot keep up, etc.
-* To generate shell scripts for all the specified experiments and a particular supercomputer, one executes
+* To generate shell scripts and configuration files for all the specified experiments and a particular supercomputer, one executes
   ```
   cheetah.py create-campaign -a <dir with configs & binaries> \